 Migrant Education (Educación para Migrantes)Because children of migrant agricultural workers move so frequently to accommodate their parents' search for employment, they often fall behind their non-migrant peers developmentally, socially and academically.
 The Migrant Education program strives to ensure that migrant students receive educational services to develop to their fullest potential.

-Migrant Education services are available to families who have moved into a new school district looking for work in the agricultural industry (e.g., growing/picking mushrooms, cutting/packing meat or vegetables, milking cows, picking orchard fruits, growing/harvesting field crops, cutting trees, etc.).
-To qualify for services, families must have moved within three years of the date that they are contacted by a Migrant Education staff member.The Migrant Education program annually provides supplemental educational services to over 1,200 children in Bucks, Chester, Delaware and Montgomery Counties, and in the city of Philadelphia.
+Migrant Education services are available to families who have moved into a new school district and looked for or engaged in work in the agricultural industry (e.g., growing/picking mushrooms, cutting/packing meat or vegetables, milking cows, picking orchard fruits, growing/harvesting field crops, cutting trees, etc.).
+To qualify for services, families must have moved within three years of the date that they are contacted by a Migrant Education staff member.The Migrant Education program annually provides supplemental educational services to over 600 children in Bucks, Chester, Delaware and Montgomery Counties, and in the city of Philadelphia.

 Specific services include: